From BR Bullpen

 Biographical Information

-Outfielder-third baseman Lou Skizas played four seasons in the majors, and had a notable debut in 1956 when he hit .314 with 11 home runs in 89 games.
-He came close to having the highest slugging percentage on the 1956 Athletics.
+Outfielder-third baseman Lou Skizas played four seasons in the majors, and had a notable debut in 1956 when he hit .314 with 11 home runs in 89 games while playing mainly for the Kansas City Athletics after starting the season with the New York Yankees.
+He came close to having the highest slugging percentage on the Athletics that year.

-He had been at Norfolk in 1951, along with Moose Skowron and Bill Virdon.
-He played for Seattle in 1960.
+Starting off his professional career in the Yankees' minor league system, he had been with the Norfolk Tars in 1951, along with Moose Skowron and Bill Virdon, before missing two seasons because of military service at the time of the Korean War.
 The book The Pride of Havana says he also played in Cuba.
 The book Willie Mays: A Biography says that Skizas played on a service team (apparently in 1952) against Mays' service team.
-Lou was also in the United States Military Service for two seasons (1952-53), during the Korean War.